slatedocs/slate/source/includes/en/_errors.md

-# Errores
+# Errors

-Listado de códigos de error y su significado.
+Our API will return this errors:

-Código | Significado
+Code | Description
 ---------- | -------
-400 | Bad Request -- La información provista está mal formada o incompleta.
+400 | Bad Request -- The data provided is malformed or contains errors.
-401 | Unauthorized -- Tu clave de API
+401 | Unauthorized -- Your API key was no authorized.
-403 | Forbidden --
+403 | Forbidden -- Your API key is not allowed to access this resource.
-404 | Not Found -- El recurso especificado no existe.
+404 | Not Found -- The resource does not exist.
 405 | Method Not Allowed --
 406 | Not Acceptable --
-500 | Internal Server Error -- Error en el sistema.
+500 | Internal Server Error -- Datil API system error.
-503 | Service Unavailable -- Servicio temporalmente fuera de línea.
-Intenta más tarde.
+503 | Service Unavailable -- The service is temporarily unavailable, please try again later.